SaiPatri/PhyNWInfo/README.md

 ![Eu-Nobel Span Distribution](https://github.com/SaiPatri/PhyNWInfo/blob/master/Inkedspanlens-eu_LI.jpg)

 ## Traffic Growth
-The multi-year growth of traffic for US and Germany follows CISCO VNI forecast (expected growth).
-The graphs are available in the folder Traffic Model.
+Traffic growth occurs non-homogeneously, according to a novel traffic model.
+Once published in an academic publication, this will be included in the repository.
+The graphs from our previous publications are available in the folder Traffic Model.
+The traffic growth depends on the node-importance metric.
+Here shown is an example of the node size according to their importance in the Nobel-Germany network.

 ## More questions?

 In case of questions on how to use this dataset, or opportunities for extension/collaboration please contact Sai Kireet Patri (SPatri@adva.com).

+## How to Cite:
+@misc{phynwinfo,
+    title= {Github, \textit{Physical Network Information}},
+    howpublished= "\url{www.github.com/SaiPatri/PhyNWInfo}, Accessed: yyyy-mm-dd",
+    authors={Patri, Sai Kireet},
+}